matt-powelldev2784/flipdish-menu/README.md

 * Deployed app can be accessed using the following link: https://flipdish-menu.netlify.app

+## To run tests
+* End to end test implemented with playwright.
+Run npx playwright test from the command line.
+* Unit tests implemented with Vitest and React Testing Library.
+Run npm run test from the command line.

 ## My approach
 Build app with Vite, React, TypeScript, TailwindCSS using template form Vite Community.
 Implement unit testing with Vitest and React Testing Library.